A curious, Australian spread known as Vegemite gives a mouthwatering, savory-salty flavor to this recipe. Make Vegemite and Cheddar Muffins.

 - Whisk together the milk, eggs, melted butter and Vegemite in a medium bowl.
 The Vegemite is very thick so scrape down the sides of the bowl several times to make sure it is all incorporated.

-- Add the liquid ingredients and the chopped chives to the bowl of dry ingredients and stir everything together with a large wooden spoon or rubber spatula: it's important not to over-mix the batter, so use the spoon or spatula to stir with big strokes that get under all the ingredients and bring it all together quickly - a few floury lumps are okay.
-Stir one cup of the shredded Cheddar cheese through the batter.
+- Add the liquid ingredients and the chopped chives to the bowl of dry ingredients and stir everything together with a large wooden spoon or rubber spatula: it's important not to over-mix the batter, so use the spoon or spatula to stir with big strokes that get under all the ingredients and bring it all together quickly—a few floury lumps are okay.

 - Remove the pan from the oven and allow the muffins to cool in the pan for 5 minutes.
 Run a knife along the inside edges of the cups to release the muffins and place them on a cooling rack.

 - The muffins are tastiest when enjoyed warm, split open with butter spread over the insides.
-They can be stored at room temperature for up to 3 days - reheat them gently in a toaster oven or for a few seconds in a microwave before enjoying.
+They can be stored at room temperature for up to 3 days.

 - Makes 8 muffins.